nilportugues/breakster/README.md

 ```

 So, you see some attributes that are not your common html attributes.
-With the help of those Breakster knows what should be breaked and saved into components.
+With the help of those html2tsx knows what should be breaked and saved into components.

 ### Attributes overview